Economy of East Africa: Kampala, Uganda

-Kampala contributes to East Africa's economy through its vibrant market activities and diverse industries.
+Kampala contributes to East Africa's economy through its market activities and industries.
 Its growth in sectors like agriculture, manufacturing, and service industries enhances regional trade and investment opportunities.

 Mombasa, Kenya

 Mombasa is essential to East Africa's economic landscape as a major port city facilitating maritime trade.
 Its economy is driven by shipping, tourism, and agriculture, significantly impacting trade flows within the East African community.
 It has the largest port in East Africa.

 Berbera, Somaliland

-Berbera is set to serve eastern Africa country's such as Ethiopia and Djibouti in Somaliland with major DP World redevelopment of Berbera port, and creation of Berbera Economic Zone (BEZ) New silk refinery construction of 30,000 barrel per day refinery opening in 2028 in Berbera, Berbera opened data centre By Wingu Africa linked to submarine cables of Africa and Asia that would serve the region.